ChienChihYeh/vue-cornerstone-demo/README.md

 - Customizing and registering web image loader for Cornerstone3D
 - Displaying DICOM image stack
 - Parsing metadata from DICOM image
-- Displaying web image
-- Providing metadata for web image
 - Basic initialization and usage of Cornerstone3D tools
 - Abstraction of tools, event handlers, and configuration to hooks and helper functions
 - Using Cornerstone3D with Typescript and providing necessary type declarations
 - Creating type declaration file for DICOM image loader

+### Work in progress

+- Displaying web image
+- Providing metadata for web image

 ### Resources